Around the world, nearly one billion children—half of all children— have experienced or have been exposed to violence before age 18.

 The U.S. has a crucial role in leading the effort to end violence against children and World Vision advocates like you play a critical role in encouraging the U.S. government to continue prioritizing the effort to end violence against children.

-TAKE ACTION: Encourage Congress to act on the prevention and protection of children globally.
+Encourage Congress to act on the prevention and protection of children globally.
 Reach out to your elected leaders regarding the passage of the Ending Violence Against Children resolution.

 Photo: Young male athletes celebrate their progress in the Coaching Boys Into Men program in Uganda. ©2018, World Vision.